nivbend/gitstery-generator/src/gitstery/data/README.md

 To solve it you'll need to muster all your `git` knowledge (or just google a bunch).

 ### NOTICE
-This repository does not accept pull requests or changes and might be completely and utterly modified in the future without advance notice.
-If you'd like to make contributions, feel free to check the project that generated this repository at https://github.com/nivbend/gitstery-generator.
+This is a product of another repository, https://github.com/nivbend/gitstery-generator.
+As such, contributions are accepted _only_ on that repository and not here.
+Feel free to post any issues, suggestions or pull-requests on the "generator" project and improve this game for everyone!

 ## Instructions
 Clone this repository: